 Abstract

 Usually associated with hot springs, skunks and the stench of rotten eggs, sulfur is more than just a smelly chemical.
 It is the 10th most abundant element in the universe and 8th most abundant in the human body1.
 Sulfur containing compounds have a central role in many key metabolic processes within the body, such as cellular redox regulation and protein synthesis.
 Recently, hydrogen sulfide has been gaining a lot of attention as the 3rd endogenous gasotransmitter (after NO and CO) with suggested roles in cardiovascular health, neuronal tissues and the immune system2.
 Many disease states, such as atherosclerosis, are characterized by a dysregulation of sulfur compounds3 (including H2S), thus a sophisticated understanding of the underlying metabolic pathways is crucial for understanding the pathophysiology and future treatments.
-This pathway represents the major destinations of the sulfur amino acids and their metabolites, starting from ingestion and ending with various biochemical roles.
+This pathway model represents the major destinations of the sulfur amino acids and their metabolites, starting from ingestion and ending with various biochemical roles.

 Introduction